hackoregon/btc-backend/backend_installation_readme.md

 		See https://www.virtualbox.org/ for virtual box.

 		See http://www.vagrantup.com/ for vagrant.

+Important notes on vagrant usage:

+a) never run vagrant commands from your home machine as root. ie, if you run anything with the pattern

+	host machine prompt> sudo vagrant xxx

+you will probably need to read this: http://stackoverflow.com/questions/25652769/should-vagrant-require-sudo-for-each-command

+Running code as root from inside of the vagrant machine, ( ex: after >vagrant ssh and before ctrl-d ), is fine.

+b) If you are re-installing the back end and wish to re-install the vagrant instance (the first two commands in step 3), you need to first destroy the previously installed vagrant box
+	> vagrant destroy
+Then remove the vagrant config file found in the installation directory.
+	> rm Vagrantfile

 2) Copy this git repository to a folder on your computer and make that folder your working directory.